liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 0.2.2** - prettification of tests: replaced GV and GI with functions wv and wi respectively.
+Added `revindex` to `Indices` trait, so that it can be functionally chained with the others.

 **Version 0.2.1** - moved GI from `rstats` to here.
 Fixed `minmax`.

 **Version 0.2.0** - added set operations: `sansrepeat, member, memsearch, memsearch_indexed, unite, unite_indexed, intersect, intersect_indexed, diff, diff_indexed`.
 They are also used, with type/struct  wrappers, by crate `sets`.